Skip to main content

 If you don't already run Home Assistant on a Raspberry Pi 5, NUC, or the Home Assistant Green appliance, the server setup is the first purchase.
 Running HA on a Raspberry Pi 4 Model B ($80) gives you the server; the dashboard tablet points its browser at .

-For rooms where a quick-control panel is the use case — bedroom lights, hallway lock, bathroom fan timer — the SONOFF NSPanel Pro 120 at $129.90 handles that job at half the cost of any 11-inch tablet in this guide.
+For rooms where a quick-control panel is the use case — bedroom lights, hallway lock, bathroom fan timer — the SONOFF NSPanel Pro 120 at $129.90 handles that job for about 60% of the price of the cheapest 11-inch tablet in this guide, and under half the price of the $349 iPad.

 Frequently Asked Questions